 Trip to Mt.
 Assiniboine

 The main problem is that the peak is located in a relatively remote area.
-Access is possible via a two hour drive from Banff town, of which the last half or so is on a gravel road.
-From the trail head it is a 27 km walk into the valley around Mt.
+Access is possible via a two-hour drive from Banff town, of which the last half or so is on a gravel road.
+From the trailhead, it is a 27 km walk into the valley around Mt.
 Assiniboine, which I did in two half days because of daylight constraints.
 It is highly recommended to walk during daylight hours to reduce the chances of encountering a bear.
-In addition, bear spray (a strong pepper spray) should be carried at all times.
-On the way into the valley I needed to cross a river via a shaky log bridge, make it all the way up Assiniboine pass in order to finally drop down into the valley on the other side, where I set up camp for a few days.
+Besides, bear spray (a potent pepper spray) should be carried at all times.
+On the way into the valley, I needed to cross a river via a shaky log bridge, make it all the way up Assiniboine pass to finally drop down into the valley on the other side, where I set up camp for a few days.

-Once in the valley, the main reference points were the snow-covered and majestic peak of Mt.
+Once in the valley, the primary reference points were the snow-covered and majestic peak of Mt.
 Assiniboine and Lake Magog in front of it.
-The main camp sites are right beside Lake Magog and offered a great view of the peak.
+The main campsites are right beside Lake Magog and offered a great view of the peak.
 As the area is prime bear country, food and all other things that have an odour, such as toothpaste and cremes, had to be secured either in aluminium bear boxes, or needed to be lifted up using bear pulls, where they are out of reach.
-The bear boxes were installed near the cooking area, only about 50 meters away from the camp sites.
-In the first night I did not use ear plugs.
+The bear boxes were installed near the cooking area, only about 50 m away from the campsites.
+On the first night, I did not use earplugs.
 That was a huge mistake, as I could hear the noise of bears banging against the aluminium lockers during the night.
 Needless to say that I did not sleep much that night.

-In the following days I explored the valley and hiked up some of the peaks close-by.
-One of the most beautiful ones was the steep walk up to the Nub, from which I had a great overview of the valley and the mountain.
-Unfortunately I could not climb Mt.
+In the following days, I explored the valley and hiked up some of the peaks close-by.
+One of the most beautiful ones was the steep walk up to the Nub, from which I had an excellent overview of the valley and the mountain.
+Unfortunately, I could not climb Mt.
 Assiniboine, as the climb required technical mountaineering and climbing equipment, including a rope, which I did not have with me.

 I left the valley via Wonder Pass, which is located on the opposite side from where I entered it and which was still covered in deep snow, and made my way back to the car park, which I reached pretty exhausted.